rfuzzo/MorrowindPlusPlus/fundamentals/add-ons.md

 The project is designed to add all the missing original weapons in the game, at the moment all weapons have been added from daggers to long spears, there are also crossbows and bows, they will also be added over time

 ⭐ [**Vanilla Friendly Wearables Expansion**](https://www.nexusmods.com/morrowind/mods/48683) by [RandomPal](https://www.nexusmods.com/morrowind/users/59284071)\
-This is a compilation of mods that does a couple of things:

-* Adds new armours and weapons
-* Gives items/weapons/armours with a unique ID, a unique model
-* Expands on the ideas of Properly Clothed NPCs, by covering many more NPCs (Properly Clothed NPCs is already merged here).
+This is a compilation of mods that does a couple of things: Adds new armours and weapons, Gives items/weapons/armours with a unique ID, a unique model, Expands on the ideas of Properly Clothed NPCs, by covering many more NPCs (Properly Clothed NPCs is already merged here).

 * Files to install:
   * **Vanilla friendly weareables expansion**